ioni-dev/SpotiSearch/README.md

 Link:
 https://ioni-dev.github.io/SpotiSearch/

-I built this app to consume the spotify api and i applied the best practices
+I builded this app to consume the spotify api and i applied the best practices

 - Destructuring
 - ES6